applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+What day of the week do you usually go to the library and at what time?

+- I normally go to the library on Saturdays, and I go in the morning before it gets busy.

 When was the last time you traveled on a train, and where did you go?

 - The last time I traveled on a train was two weeks ago.
 I went to Busan for a weekend trip.
 (I went to Busan to meet my friend)